How can I get half of the equity in my house?

 Answer:

-Generally, separate property acquired before the marriage or by gift or inheritance during the marriage may be excluded from the marital estate if neither the property nor its income has been used for the common benefit of the parties during their marriage.
-The frequency of use may be considered by the court in making the decision.
+Generally, property acquired before marriage or received as a gift or inheritance during marriage may not be included in the marital estate, unless it was used for the couple's benefit during the marriage.
+The court may consider how often the property was used in its decision.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.